mondoohq/mondoo-operator/docs/rbac.md

   namespace: system
 ```

 > When `MondooAuditConfig` is created in the same namespace as the operator a service account is added by default.
 If `MondooAuditConfig` is created in any other namespace a  `Clusterrolebinding` or `Rolebinding` needs to be created.
-The subject serviceaccout name needs to be added to the `MondooAuditConfig` object.
+The subject serviceaccount name needs to be added to the `MondooAuditConfig` object.

 > Note: A cluster admin is required to create this `ClusterRole` and create a `ClusterRoleBinding` or `RoleBinding` to the `ServiceAccount` used by the mondoo-client `Pod`s.
 The `ServiceAccount` used by the workload `Pod`s can be specified in the `MondooAuditConfig` object.